-Concord Kannapolis Area Transit If a passenger is injured, or is possibly injured, or has fallen on your bus, use this diagram to mark the appropriate seat / position on the diagram.
+If a passenger is injured, or is possibly injured, or has fallen on your bus, use this diagram to mark the appropriate seat / position on the diagram.

 Mark an X in the position of the injured passenger.

-If more than one, number passengers then record names with corresponding numbers on a separate list when complete.
-Date: Time: Location: Operator: DR RIVER Supervisor:
+more than one, number lf passengers then record names with corresponding numbers on a separate list when complete.

+Date: Time: